Brzeska/Protein-Localization-Classifier/README.md

 The 'protein localization classifier' is a trigram based classifier which takes an amino acid sequence as an input and predicts the localization of the corresponding protein in the cell.
+Trigram classification is a known weak method, but this project served as a valuable personal introduction to computational biology and will serve as a baseline against which future more powerful models can be measured.

 The classifier uses ten separate amino acid-level trigram character models, each one trained on a localization-filtered subset of DeepLoc 2.0's protein